Skip to Content

 The power of repetition

 We kicked it off at the beginning of this longread: the fake phishing email.
-You get a message in your mail and all the IT helpdesk wants is to test.
-Do you click on the wrong link?
-Or do you report neatly to the Helpdesk that you have received a suspicious e-mail?
+You get a message in your email and the only thing the IT helpdesk wants is to test.
+Are you clicking on the wrong link?
+Or do you neatly report to the Helpdesk that you have received a suspicious email?

 The drug is widely used, but what exactly should you pay attention to?
 One of the most important criteria is repetition.
-Although a one-off test is better than no test at all, the strength is mainly in the repetition.
-Of course you have to be careful that you do not constantly send fake emails, because then a certain fatigue occurs, but above all keep explaining why awareness is so important.
+Although a one-time test is better than no test at all, the strength is mainly in the repetition.
+Of course, you have to be careful not to send fake emails all the time, because then a certain fatigue occurs, but above all, keep explaining why awareness is so important.

 In addition, make sure that the explanation is not only given by the IT department, but also by the (higher) management.
 Good awareness is a shared responsibility.